jatinpalchuri/titanic/README.md

   # .
   # .
  # .
- # Submitted as a project For Intor to Ml course
+ # Submitted as a project For Intro to Ml course
  # Team:
  # jp5881
  # tc3142